 Central Vine Street Business District and Main Street Business District

 Vine Street and Main Street are two business corridors in Over-the-Rhine.
 Marked by beautiful two- to five-story townhouses built by the German immigrants in the 1800s, today Vine Street is known nationally as a mecca of local shops, innovative restaurants, eclectic bars, and start-up business incubators.
 Ensemble Theatre anchors the business corridor on Vine just to the south of Twelfth.
-Soon the street car will connect Main, Vine and Findlay Market businesses to the riverfront; and Cincy Bike Share is on the horizon too with multiple bike stations located throughout downtown, Over-the-Rhine and Uptown.
+Soon the streetcar will connect Main, Vine and Findlay Market businesses to the riverfront; and Red Bike bike share is currently up and running with multiple bike stations located throughout downtown, Over-the-Rhine and Uptown.

 Main Street is a main thoroughfare of Over-the-Rhine and was once known as a cluster for tech startups during the 90s.
 Today, the street is populated with independent galleries, unique fashion boutiques, artisanal coffee shops, pubs, and neighborhood block parties such as Second Sunday on Main, Final Friday gallery hop, and Bockfest, which celebrates OTR’s history of beer brewing.